Nimrod-Shehan/Nimrod-Shehan/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nimrod-shehan&label=Profile%20views&color=0e75b6&style=flat" alt="nimrod-shehan" /> </p>

-I am a passionate and curious software engineer, always eager to learn and explore new technologies.
+I am a passionate and curious software engineering student, always eager to learn and explore new technologies.
 My journey in IT began in 2019 with a Certificate and Diploma in Information and Communication Technology, followed by A/L studies in ICT.
 In 2022, I started the Pearson BTEC Higher National Diploma (HND) in Software Engineering at Esoft Metro Campus, and I am now heading into my final year.

 Beyond academics, I work as a freelance web developer, building dynamic and scalable applications.
 I specialize in React, Spring Boot, and PostgreSQL, with a strong focus on full-stack development, security, and cloud deployment.
 Some of my notable projects include: